Bishop. The Warm Winter Wonderland.

 Bishop sits at an elevation of around 4,500 feet above sea level and while the snow piles high on the mountains all winter, the town receives just a light snowy blanket a couple of times a season.
 The valley is bathed in sunshine an average of 335 days a year and the average daily highs in winter, between 50-60 degrees, keep the sidewalks and streets clear of slippery snow and ice.
 The winter air is crisp and exceptionally clear and the snow-covered mountains that rise dramatically above this charming western town are a magnificent sight to behold.

-To top that all off, Bishop boasts must-stay downtown lodging options most within walking distance from just about everything else in town.
+Bishop boasts must-stay downtown lodging options most within walking distance from just about everything else in town.
 There’s a wide selection of restaurants that serve great food from around the world, a local brewery and distillery, local coffee roasters and bakers, a wine bar, and fun nightlife options – and they seldom have long wait times for seats and tables.
 Local artisans and artists show and sell their crafts in the independent, locally-owned bookstore and other fine galleries in town.
 Did we mention that it’s usually warm enough for an easy stroll along Main Street on a winter’s evening?
 Well, it sure is.
 And we’re casual.
 Just come as you are.

 Because our big backyard is natural and untamed, conditions can change from day to day so it’s always advisable to speak with a knowledgeable local about what’s best and where to find it.

 Wild days and rejuvenating nights.
 Rejuvenating days and peaceful nights.
 Bishop!
 This is where you make your own adventure and create a unique experience.
+Keep reading to learn about all the winter-time fun you can enjoy.

 Fish the Lower Owens River